 As Emilie’s parents, we are striving to honor our daughter by continuing to support the things that she loved.
 Emilie was an exceptional artist, and we enjoyed watching her as she expressed her creativity, love, excitement and her true self through art.
 We want to celebrate Emilie’s passion by supporting the arts with funding for programs in the community and schools.

 Grace was an artist.
 She saw beauty in everything and was fortunate to have found her passion early in life.
+Grace dreamed of living on Martha’s Vineyard and painting.
 She took art classes since the age of three and was truly gifted.
-We hope to honor her life and dreams by supporting young artists and youth art programs through scholarships and grants.
+The Grace McDonnell Art Fund continues to honor her life and dreams by supporting young artists and youth art programs through scholarships and grants.

 Dawn was strong, confident, inspiring and compassionate.
 She was always willing to fight for what she believed in and to help in any way she could.
 She was a dedicated educator who inspired her students to reach their fullest potential by instilling in them the importance of life-long learning.
 Dawn spent many summers sailing Long Island Sound with her husband George.
 They also enjoyed kayaking, snowshoeing and cross-country skiing, or just talking in front of the fire with a glass of wine (and, of course, a box of chocolate).
 She loved her dog, a black standard poodle named Bella.
 She carried Bella on her hip like a baby and shared her own meals with Bella (often with her own fork).